 While managing a very deep purge the past 5 days, I thought it’d be a good time to share the tactics I use to manage the symptoms and bring myself back to the present moment.
-For many of us when we’re in this particular state within our ascension journey, our minds can play tricks on us and tend to move to dark and negative thoughts as our flight or fight response is triggered while witnessing the deep traumas that are coming up to be seen.
+For many of us when we’re in this particular state within our healing journey, our minds can play tricks on us and tend to move to dark and negative thoughts as our flight or fight response is triggered while witnessing the deep traumas that are coming up to be seen.

 Hopefully this can help some others when they find themselves in a similar state.